-The Treatment of Greenhouse Gases in this Report
+5 The Treatment of Greenhouse Gases in this Report

-Atmospheric carbon dioxide is recognized as the largest single human-mediated agent of climate change.
-While carbon dioxide's importance as a greenhouse gas is a primary motivator for understanding how carbon cycles through the atmosphere and other parts of the Earth system, this Report is about the carbon cycle and carbon budgets, and not about greenhouse gases.
-Accordingly, this Report focuses on the North American carbon budget as it influences, and is influenced by, concentrations of atmospheric carbon dioxide (CO2).
-Methane is also an important greenhouse gas and a potential contributor to human-caused climate change.
-However, methane and other non-CO2 carbon gases are not typically included in global carbon budgets because their sources and sinks are not well understood.
-For this reason, and to manage scope and focus, we too follow that convention, and this Report is limited primarily to carbon and carbon dioxide.
-Methane is discussed in individual chapters where appropriate, but the report makes no effort to provide a comprehensive synthesis and assessment of methane as part of the North American carbon budget.
-Similarly, we provide no comprehensive treatment of black carbon, isoprene or other volatile organic carbon compounds that represent a small fraction of global or continental carbon budgets.
-We make no consideration of nitrous oxide (N2O) or other non-carbon greenhouse gases.
+Atmospheric carbon dioxide is recognized as the largest single human-caused agent of climate 6 7 change.
+While carbon dioxide's importance as a greenhouse gas is a primary motivator for understanding 8 how carbon cycles through the atmosphere and other parts of the Earth system, this Report is about the 9 carbon cycle and carbon budgets, and not about greenhouse gases.
+Accordingly, this Report focuses on 10 the North American carbon budget as it influences, and is influenced by, concentrations of atmospheric 11 carbon dioxide.
+Methane is also an important greenhouse gas and a potential contributor to human-caused 12 climate change.
+However, CH4 and other non-CO2 carbon gases are not typically included in global carbon budgets because their sources and sinks are not well understood.
+For this reason, and to manage 13 14 scope and focus, we too follow that convention, and this Report is limited primarily to carbon and $CO_2$ .
+15 Methane is discussed in individual chapters where appropriate, but the report makes no effort to provide a 16 comprehensive synthesis and assessment of CH4 as part of the North American carbon budget.
+Similarly, 17 we provide no comprehensive treatment of black carbon, isoprene or other volatile organic carbon 18 compounds that represent a small fraction of global or continental carbon budgets.
+We make no 19 consideration of nitrous oxide (N2O) or other non-carbon greenhouse gases.
+20